 Protective Steps for the Non-Violating Parent

 It’s essential to stay calm and follow the proper legal process if the other parent is violating the custody order.
 Start by documenting the problem.
 Courts appreciate clear, dated evidence of violations, like screenshots, text logs, written notes, or even school attendance records.
 If necessary, contact law enforcement, but only in an emergency or when the child is in danger.
+You should also speak with an attorney to determine the best course of action.
+Filing motions without legal support can lead to mistakes.
+In some cases, filing a motion may backfire if the court finds no violation.

 Legal Penalties for Custody Order